-SECTION 7.
+SECTION 97.
 Material to be repealed is bracketed.
 New material is underscored.
 In printing this bill, the County Clerk need not include the brackets, the bracketed material, or the underscoring.

-SECTION 10.
-The Department of Planning must adopt administrative rules to implement this Ordinance.8.
+SECTION 108.
+The Department of Planning must adopt administrative rules to implement this Ordinance within one hundred eighty days after the effective date of this Ordinance.
 This Ordinance takes effect upon the adoption of administrative rules by the Department of Planningon approval.